samarabbas/temporal-documentation-legacy/docs/03_concepts/01_workflows.md

 Workflow ID is assigned by a client when starting a workflow.
 It is usually a business level ID like customer ID or order ID.

-Cadence guarantees that there could be only one workflow (across all workflow types) with a given ID open per [domain](../04_glossary#domain) at any time.
+Temporal guarantees that there could be only one workflow (across all workflow types) with a given ID open per [domain](../04_glossary#domain) at any time.
 An attempt to start a workflow with the same ID is going to fail with `WorkflowExecutionAlreadyStarted` error.

 An attempt to start a workflow if there is a completed workflow with the same ID depends on a `WorkflowIdReusePolicy` option: